TobKed/django_on_gcp/README.md

 Superuser credentials are intended to be stored as Google Secret.
 Default name for the secret is `superuser_credentials`.
-These credentials are used by `cloudbuild/create_superuser.yaml` GCB pipeline for relevant superuser creation.
+These credentials are used by `cloudbuild/create_superuser.yaml` GCB pipeline for superuser creation.

 An easy way to quickly create and destroy Google Secrets is to use the `gcloud` cli.
 Optionally, resources could be created in TF as well, however if superuser credentials are needed only once,